 On appeal, the Employment Appeal Tribunal decided the settlement agreement discussions and offer letter were admissible because the employer had acted improperly, by misrepresenting the accountants recommendations and only giving the employee six days, without good explanation or option to extend.

-Pre-termination negotiations (Protected Conversations) can be a useful device for employers and employees to settle disputes and amicably agree severance terms.
+Pre-termination negotiations (Protected Conversations) can be a useful device for employers and employees to settle disputes amicably.
+It helps to discuss and agree severance terms.
 But they do not replace established employment law good practice nor do they give the employer carte blanche to act improperly without consequences.
-If an employer pressurises an employee ( for example with unreasonable deadlines) or misrepresents the strength of the case against the employee (for example saying an accountant has determined he is guilty of gross negligence) to try and force the deal, the employee could rely on what was said and done during the settlement discussions in support of an ordinary constructive unfair dismissal claim.
+If an employer pressurises an employee (for example with an unreasonable deadlines) or misrepresents the strength of the case against the employee (for example saying an accountant has determined he is guilty of gross negligence) to try and force the deal, the employee could rely on what was said and done during the settlement discussions in support of an ordinary constructive unfair dismissal claim.

 In this case, rather than go through the disciplinary investigation the employer attempted to cut the process short but did so in a way that was improper, enabling the employee to rely on the discussions at the employment tribunal.